bekk/bekk-christmas/post/javascript/higher-order-functions.md

 ## Introducing the Map-method

-As I mentioned earlier, a number of higher-order functions is available to the Array-prototype, and the *[Array.prototype.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)*-method might do wonders for us in this example. *map()* is a non-destructive transformation method which takes an existing array as input and produces an output array, based on a callback function which controls how the new array should be transformed.
+As I mentioned earlier, a number of higher-order functions is available to the Array-prototype, and the *[Array.prototype.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)* might do wonders for us in this example. *`map()`* is a non-destructive transformation method which takes an existing array as input and produces an output array, based on a callback function which controls how the new array should be transformed.
 The callback function is called on each item in the existing array and the return value of this function is added to a newly created array.
 The map-method returns the transformed array while leaving the original array unchanged!

 In our task of displaying the names of the contestants in the lottery, we can now specify a callback function to be run on each item in the contestant-array, and all it has to do is return the name-property of a given contestant: